plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 </record>
 ```

-Drop the settings you want to change into registry.xml in you Generic Setup profile folder.
+Drop the settings you want to change into {file}`registry.xml` in you Generic Setup profile folder.

 Re-install your add-on product and the settings will be available.